 While delivering a public speech, it's essential to be aware of and eliminate distracting habits that can divert your audience's attention and detract from your message.
 Some common distracting habits include pacing back and forth, fidgeting with objects, or constantly adjusting your clothing or hair.

-These actions not only draw attention away from your speech but can also convey nervousness or a lack of confidence.
+Actions like fidgeting may provide a temporary distraction from whatever you're doing, but this draws attention away from your speech.
+Distracting habits can also convey nervousness or a lack of confidence.

 To overcome these habits, practice self-awareness.
 Record yourself giving a speech or ask for feedback from a trusted friend or colleague to identify any distracting behaviours.
 Once you're aware of them, work on replacing these habits with more constructive ones.